Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.

-Formulae with dependents should **not** be deprecated unless the formula:
+Formulae with dependents should **not** be deprecated unless:

+- all of its dependents are also deprecated;
-- does not build on any of our supported platforms; or,
+- the formula does not build on any of our supported platforms; or,
-- has outstanding CVEs.
+- the formula has outstanding CVEs.

 To deprecate a formula, add a `deprecate!` call.
 This call should include a deprecation date (in the ISO 8601 format) and a deprecation reason: